Sabotage conviction overturned against nun, fellow activists

 Quigley said he had not yet spoken with them about the ruling.
-But Boertje-Obed’s wife, Michele Naar-Obed, said in a phone interview that the ruling was “a breath of fresh air.”
+But Boertje-Obed’s wife, Michele Naar-Obed, said in a phone interview from her home in Duluth, Minnesota, that the ruling was “a breath of fresh air.”

 Naar-Obed served three years in prison for previous, similar protests — known as ploughshares actions because of their connection to the Bible verse.
 She said she and her husband believe that “nuclear weapons are not our security.
 We have an obligation to transform and we’re doing it through symbolic witness.”

 Rice wrote in a letter to The Associated Press in March that “the important message of the appeal is the illegality of nuclear weapons, which are sabotaging the planet.”

 The U.S. Attorney’s Office for the Eastern District of Tennessee did not immediately comment on the ruling Friday.